TheIconfactory/Tapestry/Documentation/API.md

 The contents of this file will help the user setup the connector.
 There are two types of suggestions: one for site URLs and another for settings.

-For example, the RSS plug-in suggests a few sites to help someone set up a feed the first time:
+For example, the RSS connector suggests a few sites to help someone set up a feed the first time:

 ```json
 {